Softpanorama

 May the source be with you, but remember the KISS principle ;-)

-Turbo Pascal -- One of the Best Programming Languages
+Pascal -- One of the Best Introductory Programming Languages

-Old News DOS History Book reviews Recommended sites Tutorials Papers References and FAQs Free Compilers
+News DOS History Book reviews Recommended links Tutorials Papers References and FAQs

-Sources Borland Internals Tools and Libraries Best price for TP Modula-2 Modula-3 Etc
+Sources Borland Internals Tools and Libraries Structured programming as a religious cult Modula-2 Modula-3

-There is something wrong with C as non-system programming language and while Pascal may not be an answer it does demonstrate the limitations of C for general purpose programming and first of all low productivity: TP programmers are approximately twice as productive as their C counterparts.
+There is something wrong with C as non-system programming language.
+Outside of system programming it provides too much rope to hang yourself.
+And while TP may not be the best answer it does demonstrate the limitations of C for general purpose programming and first of all low productivity and the tendency to create a set of nasty and subtle bugs and security vulnerabilities (famous buffer overflows, etc).
+I guess that for applications like editors and file managers TP programmers are approximately twice as productive as their C counterparts.

-The big advantage of Pascal is that one can use it in DOS on the cheapest PC possible and still get an excellent programming education.
-Moreover an excellent the TP5.5 compiler (and may be now TP6 and TP7, please check Borland site) are now available for free from Borland/Inprise and the debugger in this compilers is really good...
+The big advantage of Pascal was that one can use it in DOS on the cheapest PC possible and still get an excellent programming education.
+Moreover an excellent the TP 5.5 compiler (and may be now TP6 and TP7, please check Borland site) are now available for free from Borland/Inprise and the debugger in this compilers is really good...

 Moreover they works well under Linux DOS emulation.
-And again I would like to stress that one could certainly accomplish a lot with Turbo Pascal on any PC with DOS (really any, including a 286, if you can find one).
+And again I would like to stress that one could certainly accomplish a lot with Turbo Pascal on any PC with DOS emulator (really any, including a 286, if you can find one).
 All you need to acquire the deep knowledge of fundamentals of programming and data structures is the cheapest PC possible and the desire to learn.
-That means that Pascal is the most democratic introductory language ;-)

 It is easy to imitate Logo style environment in Turbo Pascal.
 And my experience as a professional educator proves that the task of generating musical tunes is an excellent way to teach loops (may be one of the best approaches for teaching loops possible).